mitchellgordon95/VandyHacks_Help_Queue/README.md

-# VandyHacks_Help_Queue
+# VandyHacks Help Queue
-A simple web app to connect hackers and mentors at VandyHacks
+A simple web app to connect hackers and mentors at VandyHacks.
+Built using Bootstrap with a Parse backend.